YameiSong/YameiSong.github.io/docs/_posts/2023-11-19-database-systems4.md

 For i = 1 to k, replace X with X − {Ai} if A ∈ (X − {Ai})+.

+> Note: When considering if a FD can be left reduced, don't make any change to F!
+Just think of (X - {Ai})+, and check whether it contains A.

 **Step 3.
 Reduce redundancy**

 - **Input:** right and left side reduced F.